 Method 5: Checking the Physical Touchpad Switch

-Method 6: Checking the BIOS Settings
+Method 6: Check BIOS Settings

 As a last resort, we will check if the touchpad option is disabled in the BIOS.
 Each laptop has touchpad settings in its BIOS that a user can enable or disable according to their preference.
 If the touchpad is defaulted to be disabled in the BIOS, altering other settings will be ineffective.